This Is A Bubble

 Again: from the 81st percentile to the 4th percentile in the short space of 5 months.
 How's that for getting long in a hurry?

 Now there's some nuance here.
 Note the discrepancy between protection sold on all series (the shaded light blue) versus protection sold on the OTR.
-Clearly the all series figure isn't signaling as extreme a long position.
+Clearly, the all series figure isn't signaling as extreme a long position.
 The explanation for that is obvious.
-Here's Barclays:
+Here's Barclays (NYSE:BCS):

 The discrepancy between positioning in the on-the-run index and positioning across all indices appears to be the result of the rolling (or rather, lack thereof) of shorts from series 27 to series 28.
 Figure 2 shows net investor positioning in S27, S28, and then both together.
 There has been meaningful protection selling in S28 since it started trading in March, while at the same time, net positioning in S27 has gone from being long risk to short risk.